Back to blog

 Latest session, or any trading day

-The Option Chain API is included in the Pro plan along with the realtime WebSocket feed and historical SQL access.
-One API key authenticates all three.
+Option Chain is included in the Pro plan with realtime WebSocket, Historical SQL, and Market Structure.
+One API key authenticates all four.
+14-day free trial; no credit card required to start.

 The realtime feed tells you what's trading right now.
 Historical SQL lets you ask deep questions of the past.
 The Option Chain API gives you the whole board at a glance.
-Together they cover live monitoring, research, and on-demand pricing from a single licensed source — behind a single API key.
+Market Structure gives you the positioning map on that board (GEX, walls, flip).
+Together they cover live monitoring, research, on-demand pricing, and structure—from a single licensed source, behind a single API key.

 Ready to try it?
 Head to the Option Chain API page, run a symbol in the live playground, and start a free trial.

 Run it with the OptionData API.
-Start a 14-day free trial (no credit card) — one API key covers the Realtime WebSocket, Historical SQL, and Option Chain REST APIs.
+Start a 14-day free trial (no credit card).
+One API key covers the Realtime WebSocket, Historical SQL, Option Chain REST, and Market Structure APIs.

 OptionData API